Azure/aace/end-to-end-solutions/kma/readme.md

 ![Diagram](./images/diagram.PNG)
 Figure 2: The solution architecture

-## Uploading Files Manually

-You can send files directly to the storage account of the solution.
-That is, without using the Web interface for uploading files.
-This method is indicated for sending large amounts of files or even heavier files.
-To do it, follow these steps:

-1. Upload the files to the solution storage account, using your preferred method: [Azcopy](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10), [Azure Portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal), [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/), etc. Look for storage account in the resource group created by the deployment. **Place the files within the same container of the other documents**.

-1. Run the indexer manually: In the Azure Portal, again navigate to the resource group created by the deployment.
-Find the Azure Search service, open it, and go the indexers tab.
-You will see only one indexer, click on it and another tab will be opened.
-Just click “run” and the new files will be ingested.

 ## Feedback

 We really appreciate your feedback!
 Please create issues on GitHub for any glitches that you may experience, as well as any suggestions on missing functionality.